 Since tech titans Apple, Microsoft, and Google are prioritizing security and tightening their operating ecosystems, some digital experts have declared that personal computers no longer need third-party antivirus protection.

 However, incidents of identity theft and ransomware continue to rise year after year,1 and nearly $2 billion is spent annually on personal antivirus software.
-Our latest research also reveals that more than three-quarters of American adults still rely on antivirus software to protect their computers or other devices.
+Our second-annual antivirus research study also reveals that more than three-quarters of American adults still rely on antivirus software to protect their computers or other devices.

 - More than three-quarters of American adults (77 percent) currently use antivirus software.
 Twenty-four percent of these users have antivirus installed on their smartphones.

 - Approximately 30.5 million households have free antivirus protection on their computers, and an estimated 49.8 million households currently pay for their software.
 More than 50 percent of people who pay for their antivirus protection rely on either McAfee or Norton programs.